 - The rabbit insurance company you choose.
 When we did our research on rabbit insurance costs for this review, Helpucover had the cheapest prices.

 This table compares the price per year for each of the Rabbit Insurance companies featured in this article.
-Prices are based on insuring a rabbit in an MK postcode.
+Prices are based on insuring a rabbit in a BN postcode.